-- 12.1 The College will charge where appropriate for trips, clothing, personal protective equipment and materials should they wish additional practice or to retain them for personal use outside of the course and are not an integral part of their study programme. - 12.2 Exam fees include assessment, examination and registration.
+- 12.1 The College will charge where appropriate for trips, clothing, personal protective equipment, lanyards and library. - 12.2 Fees for materials will apply where they are not an integral part of their study programme and provided for additional practice or for students to retain them for personal use outside of the course. - 12.3 Exam fees include assessment, examination and registration.
 The College will charge exam fees in circumstances where the required attendance or completion of work has not been achieved, or the student fails without good reason to sit the exam for which the institution has paid.
-Charges may also be levied where a student re-sits an exam resulting from an initial exam failure or where a student re-sits with the aim of achieving an improvement in grade. - 12.3 A facility fee is payable in advanced for all our full time Further Education students including full time electively home educated students.
-Paid annually at enrolment, this fee assists in providing non-educational facilities, which include security, sports amenities, membership of the sports and social clubs, minibuses, Wi Fi access, television room, on-site medical support and free car parking subject to availability. - 12.4 A transport fee is payable in advanced for use of College busses are charged on a half-termly basis on a 1, 2, 3 or 4-5 days per week basis.
-No refunds will be made for transport fees after the start of a half-term. - 12.5 Without payment of fees and charges, enrolment cannot take place unless alternative arrangements have been agreed in advance by the Finance Director. - 12.6 The College reserves the right to offer student and staff discounts.
+Charges may also be levied where a student re-sits an exam resulting from an initial exam failure or where a student re-sits with the aim of achieving an improvement in grade. - 12.4 A facility fee is payable in advanced for all our full time Further Education students including full time electively home educated students.
+Paid annually at enrolment, this fee assists in providing non-educational facilities, which include security, sports amenities, membership of the sports and social clubs, minibuses, Wi Fi access, television room, on-site medical support and free car parking subject to availability. - 12.5 A transport fee is payable in advanced for use of College busses are charged on a daily or annual basis.
+Payment plans are available and refunds for transport fees are made on a pro-rata basis by half-term. - 12.6 Without payment of fees and charges, enrolment cannot take place unless alternative arrangements have been agreed in advance by the Finance Director. - 12.7 The College reserves the right to offer student and staff discounts.
 All discounts require the approval of the Principal or Finance Director.